Hair Loss Treatment for Women

 1. Androgenetic Alopecia – Female pattern hair loss (FPHL)

-For women undergoing chemotherapy, hair loss is a well-known and often unavoidable side effect.
+Cancer treatments, such as chemotherapy and radiation, are well-known causes of hair loss.
 Chemotherapy drugs are powerful medications that rapidly attack growing cancer cells.
 Unfortunately, these drugs also attack other cells, including those in your hair roots and cause your hair to shed and fall out.
 While your hair often grows back after undergoing chemotherapy treatment, your hair may temporarily be a different shade or texture.

 Thinning hair often becomes more prominent in women when their hormones fluctuate.
 Post-pregnancy, changes in prescribed contraception and going through menopause can all cause hair loss and change the consistency of your hair.
 Menopause is a particularly common cause of female hair loss.
 During menopause, a woman’s body produces lower levels of estrogen and progesterone.
 When theses hormones drop, hair grows more slowly and becomes much thinner.
 A decrease in these hormones also triggers an increase in androgens – a group of male hormones.
 These hormones are also responsible for shrinking hair follicles which can accelerate the issue.